pintub/dataStructure-algo/Tree.md

 - BFS
   - Level Order(Iterative)
     - For level separator you can use "null" as separator, as we don't save usual nulls in Queue "OR"
     - Another Approach, Rely on last level queue size.
 1st level queue has 1 element, Next level has 2, 3rd level has 3(Considering only not-null nodes).
 Example, BinaryTreeLevelOrderTraversal102.java
 - Vertical Level Traversal (BinaryTreeVerticalOrderTraversal314Premium.java)
-- `BFS can be approached` 2 ways, cell-by-cell or level-by level .
-Same note in Graph as well.
+- <u>`BFS can be approached` 2 ways, cell-by-cell or level-by level .
+Same note in Graph as well.</u>
 ##### :rocket: Diameter Of Tree, Refer DP Docs
 ##### :rocket: BST Problems
 - Insert node to BST